A Ticket in Tatts (1934 film): Release

 The film was also known as High Stakes and released with the short Dear Old London.

 The film was released in New Zealand and England.

 Box office

 It proved reasonably popular at the box office, running for six weeks at a Melbourne cinema.
 Thring complained about difficulties of securing a decent release in Sydney.
 The film ran for six weeks in Sydney.

 Critical reception

 The Melbourne Herald wrote "it is a pity... if we are to be judged abroad by this picture.
 In spite of some really finished acting, the humor- is too much of the slapstick variety, and the action degenerates at times into mere buffoonery."

 The Bulletin said as long as Wallace "monopolises the canvas it is undeniably funny.
 But there is also a story about how Thelma Scott wagers with Frank Harvey that if Hotspur wins the Cup she will marry him and if it doesn’t she won’t, or the other way about This part of the yarn is so sketchily dealt with that it becomes boresome."

+Filmink called the film "creaky, with a particularly dumb plot where Scott can’t break up with Frank Harvey “because a bet’s a bet”...
+But it has a strong cast, decent central conflict (gangsters wanting to take out the horse), and impressive location photography, not to mention numerous incidental pleasures such as the way Thelma Scott’s character clearly lusts after Campbell Copelin’s – quite progressive in its way, to see this female desire."